Long gone are the days of the yellow pages, postcards, or direct mail driving customers to your business.

 Taking these steps ensures that customers can find you on Google.
 Be thorough.
 Optimizing your GMB listing can have a significant impact on your local marketing success.

-Bonus HVAC marketing strategy tips:
+Bonus HVAC marketing strategies:

 - Drive online reviews, online reviews are a direct ranking factor.
 Keep customers happy also builds customer retention.